JoseOcasio1994/P3/README.md

 that a user can sit/lie down on and, using 6-axis motion sensors, use their body to fly in VR.

+Planning the design - Used Fritzing to plan visually what the Arduino setup might look like, or at least how the wiring will be done.
 ![Arduino Design](https://github.com/JoseOcasio1994/P3/blob/master/Resources/Design.png?raw=true)

 **Week 3**